 - 8.1 This Pay Policy Statement is published on the Council's Website.
-In addition, for members of the Council's Senior Management Team and for those who report directly to the Head of Paid Service where the full time equivalent salary is at least £50,000, the Council's Annual Statement of Accounts will include a note setting out the total amount of: - salary, fees or allowances paid to or receivable in the current and previous year; - any bonuses paid or receivable in the current and previous year (N.B.
-The Council does not operate a bonus system); - any sums payable by way of expenses allowance that are chargeable to UK income tax; - any compensation for loss of employment and any other payments connected with termination of employment; - employers pension contribution; - any benefits received that do not fall within the above. - 8.2 This information will be listed individually by job title where the salary is £50,000 or more.
+In addition, for members of the Council's Senior Management Team and for those who report directly to the Head of Paid Service where the full-time equivalent salary is at least £50,000, the Council's Annual Statement of Accounts will include a note setting out the total amount of: - salary, fees or allowances paid to or receivable in the current and previous year. - any bonuses paid or receivable in the current and previous year (N.B.
+The Council does not operate a bonus system). - any sums payable by way of expenses allowance that are chargeable to UK income tax. - any compensation for loss of employment and any other payments connected with termination of employment. - employers pension contribution.

+- any benefits received that do not fall within the above. - 8.2 This information will be listed individually by job title where the salary is £50,000 or more.
 Persons whose salary is £150,000 or more will be identified by name. - 8.3 Additional information relating to pay is published in accordance with the MHCLG Local Government Transparency Code 2015 and is available on the Council's website as part of its annual Workforce Information report.

-9. Lowest Paid Employees and the Median salary
+9. Lowest Paid Employees and the Median Salary

 - 9.1 The lowest paid persons employed under a contract of employment with the Council are employed on full-time (37 hours per week) equivalent salaries in accordance with the minimum spinal column point currently in use within the Council's grading structure with the exception of employees who have transferred in to the Council's employment under the Transfer of Undertakings (Protection of Employment) Regulations 2016.
-As at 27 December 2021, this was £18,327 per annum.
+As at 03 December 2024, this was £23,656 per annum.
 The Council employs Apprentices who are not included within the definition of 'lowest paid employees' as they are employed under a Training Contract. - 9.2 The statutory guidance under the Localism Act 2011 recommends the use of pay multiples as a means of measuring the relationship between pay rates across the workforce and that of senior managers, as included within the Hutton 'Review of Fair Pay in the Public Sector' (2010).
-The Hutton report was asked by Government to explore the case for a fixed limit on dispersion of pay through a requirement that no public sector manager can earn more than 20 times the lowest paid person in the organisation.

-- 9.3 The pay levels within the Council as at 27 December 2021 define the multiple between the lowest paid (full time equivalent) employee and the Head of Paid Service as 1:8.7 and between the lowest paid employee and average Chief Officer as 1:5.7 The Council's pay multiples therefore fall well below Lord Hutton's public sector threshold set out in 9.2 above. - 9.4 The full-time equivalent median (mid-point) pay level within the Council as at the 27 December 2021 is £23,541 per annum, (£12.20 per hour).
-The multiple between the Head of Paid Service and this median point is 1:6.8 and the average Chief Officer is 1:4.4. - 9.5 As part of its overall and ongoing monitoring of alignment with external pay markets, both within and outside the sector, the Council will use available benchmark information as appropriate.
+The Hutton review was asked by Government to explore the case for a fixed limit on dispersion of pay through a requirement that no public sector manager can earn more than 20 times the lowest paid person in the organisation. - 9.3 The pay levels within the Council as at 09 January 2025 define the multiple between the lowest paid (full time equivalent) employee and the Head of Paid Service as 1:7.3 and between the lowest paid employee and average Chief Officer as 1:5 The Council's pay multiples therefore fall well below Lord Hutton's public sector threshold set out in 9.2 above. - 9.4 The full-time equivalent median (mid-point) pay level within the Council as at 09 January 2025 was £29,572 per annum (£15.32 per hour).
+The multiple between the Head of Paid Service and this median point was 1:5.9 and the average Chief Officer is 1:4. - 9.5 As part of its overall and ongoing monitoring of alignment with external pay markets, both within and outside the sector, the Council will use available benchmark information as appropriate.